Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 The first stage in creating the checkout section for the site was building the backend so that orders placed, initialise an order in the admin section.
 After successfully creating the app, models and admin.py, the intended section on the admin backend was rendered with the correct model fields and product info.
 - insert image of order back end

+After some bugs and error tweaks, my checkout page displaying all the correct information, forms and content:
+- insert checkout_page_success

 ## HTML CSS and Python validation checks

 ### HTML